 The reason why this matters in this context are simple; each conversion type requires a different approach.
 For example, a micro-conversion CTA may offer a free resource.

-In this case, its copy will need to convince the user of its value and may do so in a casual tone.
+In this case, its copy must convince the user of its value and may do so in a casual tone.
 Conversely, a macro-conversion CTA may employ countdown timers to incite urgency and seal a purchase.

 For example, consider the following CTA by HotJar.
 It carries eventual transactional intent but offers a free trial.
 Thus, it highlights the value, and the disclaimer reassures; “no credit card required”.

 It thus offers ample white space for a welcoming look, along with friendly graphics with soft edges: